Ray Luv: Career

 Early in his career Ray Luv performed alongside Tupac Shakur in the group Strictly Dope, a group based in Santa Rosa, California.
 In 1991, Ray was signed to the independent label Young Black Brotha Records by fellow friends Mac Dre and Mac Mall.
 Ray Luv has stated that he got his name from Tupac Shakur.

 His first extended play Who Can Be Trusted? was released in 1993 by Young Black Brotha "Get Your Money On" from Trusted was popular on local radio at the time.
 That next year, Luv was featured on the Above The Rim soundtrack.
-Forever Hustlin, released in 1995 by Interscope Records through the Bay Area label Young Black Brotha, was his major label debut; it reached #21 on the Billboard Top R&B/Hip Hop Albums chart.
+Forever Hustlin, released in 1995 by Atlantic Records through the Bay Area label Young Black Brotha, was his major label debut; it reached #21 on the Billboard Top R&B/Hip Hop Albums chart.

 One of Ray Luv's biggest singles "Last Nite", music video was directed by Tupac Shakur in 1994.
 He was longtime friends with Tupac and fellow Bay Area rappers, Mac Dre and Mac Mall.

 In 1997, Luv contributed to the Bay Area rap compilation, Best of Da Bay: A Series of Slaps, from Young Black Brotha.